deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

 Notes:

-* scope role names must follow the `custom:manage:custom:admin` pattern, since the last word after `:` determines which use-role will be created in the namespaces;
 * there are no restrictions on capability names, but we recommend following the same pattern for the sake of readability.

 ### Extending the existing manage scope roles